 Since there are similarities between Labrador Retrievers and Golden Retrievers, it's not a shock that Goldens would also be on this list.
 These pups are just as intelligent as their Labrador counterparts and are very gentle dogs.

-They are hard workers who love to please their owners.
-They are also able to have tender bites which makes them excellent for retrieving items for those who are mobility impaired.
-Goldens also make great therapy and emotional support dogs.
+They're hard workers who love to please their humans.
+They're also able to have tender bites, which makes them excellent for retrieving items for those who are mobility impaired.
+Goldens make great therapy and emotional support dogs, too.

 Golden Retrievers can do just about anything!

 This might be surprising for some, but Poodles can make great service dogs.
 Don't let their fancy haircuts fool you; these beautiful pups are highly intelligent and very easy to train.

 They're also friendly and have an acute sense of smell.
 This makes Poodles able to detect food allergens and save those with life-threatening allergies.

 A standard Poodle is the largest of its breed and is able to carry and retrieve items for those with physical disabilities.

 Sometimes good things come in small packages.
 Take Pomeranians, for example.
 These small pups might not seem like ideal service dogs, but their intelligence and enthusiasm make them excellent helpers.

 In fact, they're great as medical alert dogs.
 If you live with diabetes, this means they can detect and alert you if your blood sugar is too high or too low.
 They're also able to detect medical conditions such as an oncoming asthma attack or heart attack.

 Poms can make great hearing dogs and alert those who are deaf if there's something they need to be attentive of.